jbsdoki/ML_Experimenting/README.md

 # ML_Experimenting
-Folder for my Machine Learning testing and experimenting
+This git is for displaying my work and experimenting with Machine Learning algorithms